Monday, June 7, 2010

 Issue #2:

 HTTP Server failed to start.
-When checked in the log file default_group~~default_group~1following message is seen.
+When checked in the log file default_group~

 WARNING: OC4J will not send ONS ProcReadyPort messages to opmn for service: OC4JServiceInfo id: null protocol: jms hostname: null port: 12601 description: null